aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/bounds_with_effects/_index.md

 # These effects make the size of the second shape's silhouette bigger than that of the first.
 # Even though the rectangle's size shows up when we click on these shapes in Microsoft Word,
 # the visible outer bounds of the second shape are affected by the shadow and outline and thus are bigger.
-# We can use the "adjust_with_effects" method to see the true size of the shape.
+# We can use the "AdjustWithEffects" method to see the true size of the shape.
-self.assertEqual(0.0, shapes[0].stroke_weight)
+self.assertEqual(0, shapes[0].stroke_weight)
-self.assertEqual(20.0, shapes[1].stroke_weight)
+self.assertEqual(20, shapes[1].stroke_weight)
 self.assertFalse(shapes[0].shadow_enabled)
 self.assertTrue(shapes[1].shadow_enabled)
 shape = shapes[0]
-# Create a aspose.pydrawing.RectangleF object, representing a rectangle,
+# Create a RectangleF object, representing a rectangle,
 # which we could potentially use as the coordinates and bounds for a shape.
 rectangle_f = aspose.pydrawing.RectangleF(200, 200, 1000, 1000)
 # Run this method to get the size of the rectangle adjusted for all our shape effects.